centreon/centreon-documentation/en/upgrade/upgrade-from-18-10.md

 >
 > You then need to upgrade from 10.1 to 10.2 and from 10.2 to 10.3.
 >
-> Centreon only provides MariaDB 10.3.
+> That is why Centreon provides both 10.2 and 10.3 versions on its stable
+> repositories.
 >
-> See:
+> Refer to the following documentations to know how to proceed:
 >
 > - https://mariadb.com/kb/en/upgrading-from-mariadb-101-to-mariadb-102/#how-to-upgrade
 > - https://mariadb.com/kb/en/upgrading-from-mariadb-102-to-mariadb-103/#how-to-upgrade